 Whoever you bought your ticket from, contact them.
 Most clubs seem to have refunded regular tickets in cash and hospitality packages as a credit for future purchases.

 Groundhopper Guides clients are getting a 100% refund as a credit towards future purchases, with no expiration date.

-Are clubs going to fold because of this?
+Are soccer clubs going to fold because of Covid?

 Yes, and some already have, since most lower-league clubs depend massively on ticket sales for revenue.
 Here’s more on that.
 This is like a tsunami hitting the world of soccer, and some things are just not going to survive.
 Many clubs had to lay people off, and some asked players to take a pay cut.

 The Premier League is now in talks with the Football League around a financial aid package of some £200-250 million.
 And the government is putting together a package of a few million pounds per month to help the National League clubs.
 It’s only because of that aid that they started their season as planned in October.